Chart Color Schemes

 Population

-Population growth drivers in West Moonah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in West Moonah are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-West Moonah's population, as of November 2025, is approximately 4,446.
-This figure represents an increase of 48 people since the 2021 Census, which recorded a population of 4,398.
-The growth is inferred from the estimated resident population of 4,272 in June 2024 and an additional 43 validated new addresses since the Census date.
-This results in a population density ratio of 2,483 persons per square kilometer, placing West Moonah in the upper quartile relative to national locations assessed by AreaSearch.
-The area's 1.1% growth since the census is within 1.5 percentage points of the SA3 area (2.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 58.3% of overall population gains during recent periods, driving primary population growth in West Moonah.
+West Moonah's population is around 4,338 as of Feb 2026.
+This reflects a decrease since the 2021 Census, which reported a population of 4,398 people.
+The change was inferred from the estimated resident population of 4,272 from the ABS in June 2024 and an additional 43 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,423 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration, contributing approximately 58.3% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth by age group post-2032, the Tasmania State Government's Regional/LGA projections are used, released in 2022 with a base year of 2021, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering projected demographic shifts, West Moonah is expected to experience a population increase just below the median of statistical areas across the nation.
-By 2041, based on the latest population numbers, the area is projected to grow by 442 persons, recording a total gain of 6.0% over the 17-year period.
+For areas not covered and post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are adopted, released in 2022 with a base year of 2021.
+Considering projected demographic shifts, West Moonah is expected to grow by 442 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 8.7% over the 17 years.

 Frequently Asked Questions - Population